-In addition to these enhancements, the bill removes previous provisions regarding the public employees' benefits board's review of property and casualty insurance plans and the requirement to offer long-term care insurance by a specific date.
-This streamlining allows the board to concentrate on health care benefits while maintaining flexibility in employee eligibility.
-Furthermore, the bill expands the board's authority to study and potentially offer a range of new employee-paid, voluntary benefits, such as emergency transportation and identity protection, contingent on available funding.
-It also empowers the board to impose penalties on agencies that fail to comply with the new eligibility determinations, ensuring adherence to the updated benefits framework.
+In addition to these enhancements, the bill removes previous provisions regarding the public employees' benefits board's review of property and casualty insurance plans and the requirement to offer long-term care insurance by a certain date.
+This streamlining allows the board to concentrate on health care benefits while maintaining flexibility in employee eligibility and participation in various insurance options.
+Furthermore, the bill expands the board's authority to study and establish additional employee-paid, voluntary benefits, such as emergency transportation and identity protection, and allows the board to impose penalties on agencies that fail to comply with eligibility criteria.
+Overall, the bill aims to modernize and improve the benefits framework for public employees in Washington State.

 Statutes affected: Original Bill: 41.05.065